 - 2 tablespoons unseasoned panko bread crumbs

-- 4 ounces shredded cheddar cheese (about 120 grams or 1 cup)
+- 4 ounces shredded cheddar cheese (about 1 cup)

-- Once shimmering, add onion and celery and cook 5 minutes.
+- Add onion and celery and cook 5 minutes or until softened.

 - Add sliced mushrooms and cook 3 minutes.
 Season with a pinch each of salt and pepper.